Caesarea Philippi (Banias): Where the Gates of Hades and the Foundations of the Church Meet

 Hellenistic Period

-In 20 BCE, Emperor Augustus granted Herod the Great authority over Paneas and its surrounding territory following the death of the local ruler Zenodorus.
-Herod immediately embarked on an ambitious building program, constructing a magnificent white marble temple honoring Emperor Augustus positioned directly in front of the sacred cave.
-Josephus records that Herod “erected to him a very beautiful temple of white stone” at this “most celebrated place.”
+In 20 BCE, Emperor Augustus granted Herod the Great authority over Paneas.
+Herod immediately built a magnificent white marble temple honoring Augustus directly in front of the sacred cave.
+Josephus records that Herod “erected to him a very beautiful temple of white stone” at this “most celebrated place,” and excavations have confirmed that account with massive foundation blocks and architectural fragments on site.

-Philip the Tetrarch, Herod’s son, inherited the territory and founded a new city at the site around 3 CE, naming it Caesarea in honor of Augustus Caesar.
+Around 3 CE, Philip the Tetrarch, Herod’s son, founded a new city here and named it Caesarea in honor of Augustus Caesar.
 To distinguish it from Caesarea Maritima on the Mediterranean coast, it became known as Caesarea Philippi.
-Archaeological excavations have revealed sophisticated urban planning from this period, including broad streets, public buildings, and residential quarters.
+Excavations have revealed broad basalt-paved streets, ashlar masonry public buildings, and sophisticated water management systems including lead pipes and ceramic aqueducts.

 Early Muslim Period

 Following the Muslim conquest in 638 CE, Paneas became the capital of the Jund al-Urdunn (Jordan District).
-The city’s name evolved to Banias, as Arabic speakers found it difficult to pronounce the letter “p.”
-Archaeological evidence indicates peaceful coexistence among Jewish, Christian, and Muslim communities until at least the end of the Umayyad period.
-Excavations have uncovered a synagogue from the 11th century later converted into a mosque, along with gold coins and silver artifacts from the 10th century suggesting continued prosperity.
+Arabic speakers found the letter “p” difficult to pronounce, so the name evolved to Banias, the name the site carries today.
+The geographer al-Muqaddasi described Banias as “the granary of Damascus.”
+Excavations have uncovered a synagogue from the 11th century later converted into a mosque, gold dinars, and silver artifacts from the 10th century.
+Documentary evidence from the Cairo Genizah confirms an independent Beit Din (rabbinical court) operating here, with both Jerusalemite and Babylonian Jewish traditions present.

 Crusader, Ayyubid, and Mamluk Periods